spouv1234/LangLearn/README.md

 # LangLearn - Chinese Language Learning Platform

-A modern web application for learning Chinese, inspired by Du Chinese.
+A modern mobile application for learning Chinese, built with React Native and Expo.
 This platform provides interactive lessons, vocabulary support, and cultural context to help users learn Chinese effectively.

 ## Features